 For more information about design studios and how to run them in detail, please see the following articles from Will Evans, who brought the practice to TheLadders:

-Kyri Sarantakos is Vice President of Engineering at TheLadders.
+Kyri Sarantakos is the Vice President of Engineering for TheLadders, where is responsible for leading the engineering and technology teams, overseeing software development, mobile, database, business intelligence, systems engineering and corporate IT.
+He joined the company in 2005.
 When he’s not playing around with iOS development, he can be found hacking all things radio-controlled.
+Follow Kyri and TheLadders Dev Team on Twitter at @KSarantakos and @TheLaddersDev.